The Complete College Dorm Packing Checklist for First-Year Students (Updated for 2026)

 Whether it’s their first dorm room or their first apartment, the college journey is always such a fun new life adventure.
 If you’re a Mom like me, remember to step back a bit and let them create their own spaces.
 Full disclosure, it never gets easier to let your kids spread their wings but take comfort in the thought that they typically end up back home for a bit after college.
 It’s our job to raise them to be prepared for this next phase in life and if we’ve done our job right they will have a wonderful college experience, meet new friends, and start becoming the young adults we’ve set them up to be.

-I hope this is helpful to everyone moving someone into a dorm or apartment or if you’re just looking for some small space organizing ideas!
+I hope this is helpful to everyone moving someone into a dorm or apartment, or if you’re just looking for some small space organizing ideas!

 Peace,